-Coronavirus (COVID-19) Information and Resources – Updated 3.30.2020
+Coronavirus (COVID-19) Information and Resources – Updated 8.3.2020

-Transfer to Mid-State
+- Transfer to Mid-State

 We recognize that students starting at Mid-State often bring knowledge and skills obtained through a variety of previous educational, life, and career experiences.
-High school students often take advantage of a variety of Dual Credit opportunities to earn college credit before graduation, and those who have gained life or work experience may receive Credit for Prior Learning credit for knowledge and skills already gained.
+High school students often take advantage of a variety of Dual Credit to earn college credit before graduation, and those who have gained life or work experience may receive Credit for Prior Learning credit for knowledge and skills already gained.

-Transfer of Credit to Other Colleges
+- Transfer of Credit to Other Colleges

 If you wish to continue your education at another institution, contact the college you wish to attend.
 Receiving institutions will determine acceptable transfer credit.
 For more information, explore our transfer agreements with other institutions.

-See Which Courses Transfer
+Transferology—See Which Courses Transfer

-Transferology shows how courses you have taken or plan to take transfer to another college or university for credit.
+Tranferology shows how courses you have taken or plan to take transfer to another college or university for credit.
 Try Transferology—it's free!

 Transferology is designed to help students answer the question, "Will my courses transfer?"
-Simply enter coursework, exams, and/or military learning experiences, then discover in a single click how many schools in the Transferology network have matching courses that may be awarded when the you transfers.
+Simply enter coursework, exams, and/or military learning experiences, then discover in a single click how many schools in the Transferology network have matching courses that may be awarded when you transfer.
 Schools are ranked by the percentage of coursework they accept in transfer for each student, though you can focus the results with a number of handy filters and sorts.
 Details of how those courses will count are available with another click or two, and you can inform schools of your interest in transferring by asking about specific programs, campus visits, and/or coursework that has not yet been evaluated by the school.

 If your school/course is not listed on Transferology, it does not mean your credit will not transfer.
 It simply means an official evaluation will need to be completed— contact our credit transfer coordinator.